browserengineering/book/book/embeds.md

 conceptually "straightforward", in the same sense that the browser thread we added in chapter 13 is "straightforward".
 In practice, there are so many browser APIs and subtleties that both features are extremely complex and subtle in their full glory.
-That's why it took many years for Chrome to ship the first implementation of site isolation.
+That's why it took many years for Chromium to ship the first implementation of site isolation.

 [sandbox]: https://en.wikipedia.org/wiki/Sandbox_(computer_security)